Signs You're Too Tired to Drive

 “Nearly 150,000 adults over 18 have fallen asleep while driving.”

 You might be risking your life when you drive and not even know it.
-America’s eye is turned on drunk driving, but maybe it’s time to focus on an under-the-radar risk: sleeping at the wheel.
+America’s eye is focused on drunk driving, but maybe it’s time to focus on an under-the-radar risk: sleeping at the wheel.

 According to the U.S. Centers for Disease Control and Prevention, nearly 150,000 adults over the age of 18 have fallen asleep while driving within the last 30 days.
 Among them, people who snored or slept fewer than six hours per day were more likely to snooze in the car compared with others.